prasenjit52282/dalton-dataset/README.md

       <img src="./Assets/Preprocess_annot.png" width="100%"/><br><strong>Fig.3:</strong> Annotation processing pipeline.
 </p>

-The raw annotations are cleaned and processed according to the pipeline shown in Fig. 3.
+The raw annotation file `Annotations.csv` is cleaned and processed according to the pipeline shown in Fig. 3.
 The steps perform generic data cleaning and reformatting, anonymization, segregation of combined annotations, and spelling corrections to ensure the correctness and usability of the annotations.
 The cleaned annotations are available in the `Annotations_cleaned.csv` file of [Metadata](https://github.com/prasenjit52282/dalton-dataset/tree/main/Metadata) folder.

 # File Structure